Problems at work

 An employer should provide a clear grievance procedure for where workers have problems or concerns about their work, working environment or working relationships that they wish to raise and have addressed.

-Employers are legally required in the written statement of terms and conditions of employment to specify, by description or otherwise, a person to whom the employee can apply if they have a grievance.
+Employers are legally required, in the written statement of terms and conditions of employment to specify a person to whom the employee can apply if they have a grievance.

-Employers should have a procedure which complies with the ACAS Code of Practice on Disciplinary and Grievance Procedures, and place it somewhere accessible to the workforce, preferably in an employee handbook.
+Employers should have a grievance procedure which complies with the ACAS Code of Practice on Disciplinary and Grievance Procedures, and place it somewhere accessible to the workforce, preferably in an employee handbook.

 Bishopsgate Law employment lawyers provide independent legal advice about employment settlement agreements, and represent employees and employers at Employment Tribunals.